-Obtain assurances with transportation vendors and other contractors in your emergency plan who will have the ability to fulfill their commitments in time of disaster.
-Ensure you contract with the correct type of transportation and vendors that will fit your facilities’ criteria.
-Additionally, collaborate with local emergency management agencies such as EMS, police and fire departments to ensure development of an effective emergency plan.
+Obtain assurances with transportation vendors and other contractors in your emergency plan who will have the ability to fulfill their commitments in a time of disaster.
+Ensure your contract with the correct type of transportation and vendors that will fit your facilities’ criteria.
+Additionally, collaborate with local emergency management agencies such as EMS, police, and fire departments to ensure the development of an effective emergency plan.

 Disasters can cause a lot of upheaval to facilities.
 It is important to have a plan when re-entering the facility to ensure inspection and safety are up to par and no harm is to come.